tytydraco/yessleep/out/My_boyfriend_went_missing_in_Glacier_National_Park_I_know_what_happened_to_him.md

 “Stan?”
 I asked.

 He shook his head.
-“A phone.
+“A phone and a backpack.
+We think there's human blood on it.
 In the area you were found.
 We think it might be his - do you think you’d be able to confirm.”

 “Yeah, yeah, I can do that,” I said.
 He glanced over at Crystal.
-There was something unreadable in his eyes.
-In that moment, I knew that cell phone was going to be the only thing they found of Stan.
+There was something unreadable in his eyes - I couldn't even begin to decipher what it was.
+They took me to see the cellphone.
+It sat neatly in an evidence bag, a sight that seemed in stark contrast to the rusty brown that covered the now cracked screen.
+I felt my blood run cold.
+The bag was in much the same condition.
+I recognized it as Stan's immediately.
+It was the one he'd taken with us hiking that day.
+Now, one of the straps was torn, and the same red that covered the phone speckled the backpack.
+I felt my breath catch in my throat as I looked at it, somehow knowing that was all they would find of Stan.

+"I told you it got him," I said, my voice cracking in fear and barely above a whisper.
+Crystal looked at me sympathetically.

+"Well, it does seem like *something* happened," she said.
+"But for all we know, he could have just fallen and hurt himself.
+We might still find him."

+I glanced back at the bag, doubt filling my mind, and gave an unsteady nod.
+I didn't have enough energy left to try to convince anyone of a story that sounded crazy even to me.

-After I confirmed that it was indeed his, Alex and Crystal took me back over to my campsite.
+After I confirmed that the phone and backpack was indeed his, Alex and Crystal took me back over to my campsite.
 I had called my parents - I hadn’t spoken to them in ages, so I can only imagine how it felt to receive a call like this out of the blue.
 Despite that, they were relieved.
 Both to hear from me and to hear that I was okay.
 They’d insisted on flying out the next day, to bring me back to our home.

 Home.